willshuttleworth/cnes/README.md

-## nes emulator written in C with SDL
+## NES emulator written in C with SDL

 ### progress